rudderlabs/terraform-provider-rudderstack/README.md

 [rudder-logo]: https://repository-images.githubusercontent.com/197743848/b352c900-dbc8-11e9-9d45-4deb9274101f
 # Terraform Provider Hashicups

-This repo is a companion repo to the [Call APIs with Terraform Providers](https://learn.hashicorp.com/collections/terraform/providers) Learn collection.

-In the collection, you will use the HashiCups provider as a bridge between Terraform and the HashiCups API.
-Then, extend Terraform by recreating the HashiCups provider.
-By the end of this collection, you will be able to take these intuitions to create your own custom Terraform provider.
+This repo implements Terraform provider for Rudderstack Customer Data Platform.

+A Terraform provider like this one can be used as a bridge between Terraform and the RudderStack control plane API.
+Related services:
+   1) https://github.com/rudderlabs/cp-client-go : This repo implements REST API client for Rudderstack control plane in Golang.
+   2) https://segment-migrator.dev-rudder.rudderlabs.com/ : If you are trying to migrate from Segment to Rudderstack, you can use this web app to migrate.